NatasaMiric/pp3-tic-tac-toe/README.md

 **Play against the computer**

-  * When the user makes his move, computer generates a random input and makes his move.
+  * When the user makes his move, the computer generates a random input and makes his move.
   * Playing against a computer will add to the fun and make it more interesting for the user.

 ![](docs/images/computer.png)